Purple Up Day celebrated across USAG Stuttgart

 |0

-This work, Purple Up Day celebrated across USAG Stuttgart [Image 4 of 4], by Margarita Cambest, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Purple Up Day celebrated across USAG Stuttgart, by Margarita Cambest, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.